Most people will never have to ride inside an ambulance, but for 11-year-old Tayden Washburn, an ambulance used to be his main mode of transportation.

 “It is an invasive procedure and treatment, but for the right patient, it can be life-changing,” she said.

-Tayden was 7 years old when Emerson first suggested DBS, but his parents
+Tayden was 7 years old when Emerson first suggested DBS, but his parents were hesitant.

 “Dr. Emerson talked to us about DBS for a couple of years, but we just weren’t ready,” Washburn said.
 “It finally got to the point where Tayden was becoming worse and worse each and every day.
 DBS was our last hope for him.”